 Cats are excellent at adapting after they have recovered from the surgery, they will be able to come home, during the first few weeks they should be kept indoors while they recuperate.
 It doesn’t take most cats long to adjust to living with three legs.
 In most cases, they will be able to do nearly as much as they did before.

 While many amputees continue to jump, they may be more hesitant to do so than they were in the past.

 The rear legs propel the cat in an upward direction, naturall, if the cat has lost a leg, he will not have the same amount of power.
 The forelegs are used when the cat jumps down and act as shock absorbers and help to balance the cat.

 What is the recovery like after a cat has had his leg amputated?

 As with all cats, younger ones tend to recover quicker than older cats.
 Your cat should be up and about within 1-2 days of surgery.
 It generally takes between 2-4 weeks for your cat to make a full recovery.
-When your cat is discharged depends on his overall health, any other medical issues he may have and how quickly he bounces back after surgery.
+The length of hospitalisation depends on his overall health, any other medical issues he may have and how fast he bounces back after surgery.
 Obviously, a cat who has been in a car accident may have other injuries he needs to recover from.

-He will be sent home with painkillers and antibiotics, which should be administered as prescribed.
+- The cat will be discharged with painkillers and antibiotics, administer as prescribed.

-In the early days, your cat may find it difficult to get up onto his favourite bed (or lap).
-Provide him with ramps or steps to make it easier for him to access these spots.
+- Provide him with ramps or steps to make it easier for him to access these beds.
 Alternatively, give him a bed with low sides that he can easily climb into.